 That can take some work especially if you’ve spent more time in white spaces than ethnic ones.
 That would include school, church, or work.

-For me, I’ve had to journey to arrive in my current space where I’m seeing more imbalances in the system (particularly in the church).
-It hasn’t always been clear what always seemed ‘off’.
-Specifically to the contemporary church, racism has always been present, but not immediately obvious until I woke (“woke” having many ethnocultural backgrounds, particularly with black and brown communities,) to engrained yet hidden system at play.
+For me, I’ve had to work to see imbalances in the system (particularly in the church).
+It hasn’t always been clear when something was ‘off’.
+In the church or in non-profit work, racism has always been present, but it’s so casual that until you become woke (“wokeness” is a term pulled out of Black community,) to engrained yet hidden systems at play.

-Everyone has their own story and moments that factor into discovering new ways to look at the world.
-When this realization occurs the response can vary.
+Everyone has their own story and moments that factor into this discovery.
+When a realization occurs the response will vary.
 I see it unravel in four different ways (from the context of a visible minority in the church.)

 - Realize systemic racism, stay within ethnocultural barriers (ethnic churches).

 - Don’t acknowledge systemic racism, play model minority, content to stay within contemporary (white dominated) church.